Benjamin-Lawson23/basic-subnetting/README.md

 <img src="https://i.imgur.com/DLzxjvK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the video demonstration I subnet the network portrayed in the above image into two separate subnets.
+In the video demonstration, I subnet the network portrayed in the above image into two separate subnets.
 At this stage, the network is 192.168.1.0 /24, and the router is not attached to the network.
 </p>
 <br />